What Is Content Score?

 For any given focus topic, MarketMuse generates a model.
 Contained within that representation are numerous subtopics and their relationship to the main theme, including data concerning their distribution within the content.

 MarketMuse analyzes your content, compares it to the model and assigns a score.
 In-depth content that offers detailed coverage of relevant subtopics receives a higher total score than shallow pages that provide superficial treatment.
+With MarketMuse you can quickly conduct a content audit to determine what pages need improvement.
+You can compare writers against topics to see who naturally more in-depth content on which subjects.

 However you choose to score your content, make sure that achieving a high score brings about a successful end result.
 Just as important, you need to know exactly how to improve your score.
 Otherwise, what you measure can’t necessarily be improved.
 At least, not in any way that can be scaled.